Questions about Excommunication and Church Discipline

-Why and how are Amish excommunicated?
+Why are Amish excommunicated?
 Church members may be excommunicated, or placed in the Bann, for exhibiting sinful behavior, owning, using, and refusing to stop using forbidden technology, or other violations of the Ordnung (the communally-agreed church rules and guidelines for daily living).

 Excommunication usually happens as a last resort, after other methods of convincing a member to change his or her ways have failed.
 There must be a unanimous vote from the congregation for an individual to be excommunicated.

 Why do the Amish practice shunning?
 Amish derive this practice from their close adherence to principles laid out in the Bible.
 Amish feel that shunning helps preserve the integrity of the church and protects faithful members from “bad sheep” who might disrupt unity and lead others away from their commitment.
 Read more on why the Amish shun.